Estimate Time5 min

 If you want a more precise calculation of probability than that provided by delta, Fidelity’s probability calculator can help you be in a better position to choose the right strike price for your strategy.
 The benefit of the probability calculator is that it may help determine the likelihood of an underlying stock or index trading above, below, or between certain price targets on a specified date.

-Using this information, you may be able to enhance your profitability by selecting a strike price with the best potential to capitalize on the probability of the underlying stock or index reaching a certain price.
+Using this information, you may be able to enhance the probability of selecting a strike price that the underlying stock or index may reach.

 You can access this tool by going to the options research page on Fidelity.com, selecting the Quotes and Tools tab, and then entering a ticker symbol of your choosing (e.g., AMZN for Amazon).
 The probability calculator enables you to adjust the stock price target, target date, and volatility parameters based on your own analysis to determine the probability of the underlying stock or index reaching a certain price.
 The calculator also allows you to enter different strike prices to determine the probability of a successful option strategy.